shivaprsd/doq/README.md

 - `dynamicTheme` [Boolean]: Whether to save separate last-used preferences for OS light/dark themes.
 Default `true`.

-- `softwareRender` [Boolean]: Whether to disable GPU acceleration of the canvas and force CPU rendering.
-Default `false`.

 - `filterCSS` [String]: CSS property value to use for the Filter mode.
 Allowed filter functions are `brightness`, `contrast`, `grayscale`, `hue-rotate`, `invert`, `saturate` and `sepia`.
 Default `"invert(86%) hue-rotate(180deg)"`.